rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/02-what-is-reality.md

 The political implications of naturalism give me pause.

+On hearing one June afternoon in 1860 the suggestion that mankind was descended from the apes, the wife of the Bishop of Worcester is said to have exclaimed,

+>   My dear, descended from the apes!
+Let us hope it is not true, but if it is,
+>   let us pray that it will not become generally known. [^WifeWorcester1860]

+[^WifeWorcester1860]: See the analysis by [Quote Investigator](https://quoteinvestigator.com/2011/02/09/darwinism-hope-pray/).

+I'm afraid the political implications of naturalism are a stick with which to beat naturalists.

 >   It would be great if someone could convince me that
 >   the manifest image is reconcilable [with scientific image]
 >   because that would make naturalism far more marketable.

+Continuing:

+>   Blind variation and natural selection is the source of all adaptations in the biological realm,
+>   but my view is that it is also the source of all adaptations in the human and cultural realm,
+>   including all of the wonderful inventions and artifacts that we have produced.
+>   Blind variation and natural selection is the only process operating in the ontogeny
+>   and the development of the brain that producess behavior which is adaptative
+>   whether it means scratching an itch, or making a cup, or a pen, or an Apple computer.
+>   There's no design anywhere; it's all blind variation and natural selection.

+TODO: CONTINUE HERE

 (Ryan):